Warren M. Washington: Career

+Awards and honors

-He has also garnered numerous awards.
-Among these, the U.S. Department of Energy awarded Washington the Biological and Environmental Research Program Exceptional Service Award for Atmospheric Science in 1997, for the development and application of advanced coupled atmospheric-ocean general circulation models (GCMs) to study the impacts of human activities on future climate.
-Also in 1997 he was inducted into the Portrait Collection of African Americans in Science, Engineering, and Medicine of the National Academy of Sciences (NAS).
+Washington received the U.S. Department of Energy's Biological and Environmental Research Program Exceptional Service Award for Atmospheric Science in 1997, for the development and application of advanced coupled atmospheric-ocean general circulation models (GCMs) to study the impacts of human activities on future climate.

 In 1999 Washington received the National Weather Service (NWS) Modernization Award.

 In January 2000 Washington was given the Charles Anderson Award from the American Meteorological Society (AMS) for pioneering efforts as a mentor and passionate supporter of individuals, educational programs, and outreach initiatives designed to foster a diverse population of atmospheric scientists.
-Also he is an honorary member and past-President of the AMS.
+He also was an honorary member and past-President of the AMS.

 In March 2000 Washington received the Celebrating 20th Century Pioneers in Atmospheric Sciences Award at Howard University and in April 2000 Colorado's Bonfils-Stanton Foundation Award in recognition of significant and unique contributions in the field of science.

-He is a fellow of the American Philosophical Society (APS), and he has received honorary doctorates from Oregon State University and Bates College.
+In 2007, Washington's research was included in the United Nations Intergovernmental Panel on Climate Change, a U.N. study and advisory panel that shared the 2007 Nobel Peace Prize with Al Gore, the former Vice President of the United States.

 In 2009 he was elected as a fellow of the American Academy of Arts and Sciences (AAAS).

-On October 15, 2010, President Barack Obama named Washington one of 10 eminent researchers to be awarded the National Medal of Science.
-In February 2019 Washington was awarded the Tyler Prize for Environmental Achievement, alongside Michael E. Mann.
-Washington gave the 2019 Ambrose Jearld Jr. sponsored by the Woods Hole Diversity Initiative.
+In 2010, President Barack Obama awarded Washington a National Medal of Science for 2009.

+In 2019, Washington and Michael E. Mann were awarded the Tyler Prize for Environmental Achievement, recognized as the top honor in environment-related work.

+Washington gave the 2019 Ambrose Jearld Jr. lectureship sponsored by the Woods Hole Diversity Initiative.

+He was a fellow of the American Philosophical Society (APS), and he received honorary doctorates from Oregon State University and Bates College.

 Personal life

+Washington's first marriage to LaRae Herring produced three children: Teri Ciocco, Kim Washington Pierce, and Tracy Cannon-Smith, MD, a urological surgeon.
+His marriage to Herring ended in divorce.
+In 1979, he married Joan Ann Hunt, who died in 1987.
+In 1993, he married Mary (née Curtis) Washington.

-Washington is the grandfather of professional soccer player Reggie Cannon.
+He had ten grandchildren, including professional soccer player Reggie Cannon.